jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth.
 Because tools are of course neither perfect or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.

-To escape echo chambers, and embrace mixed-ideological politics, you must understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
+To escape echo chambers, and embrace Techvolution and its mixed-ideological politics, you must understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not being disloyal to medical doctors.
 When a biologist says "I don't know, ask a neuroscientist" she's not being a bad biologist.
 This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.

 Fighters overcome opponents.
 Patients battle diseases.
 Cinderella had an evil stepfamily.